Insights from the firm

 Permit rules, requirements, and processes broken down by Miami-Dade and Broward municipality.

-Everything Miami-Dade property owners need to know about 40-year (and 50-year) recertification under Section 8-11(f).
+Everything Miami-Dade property owners need to know about building recertification under Section 8-11(f) — 30 years inland, 25 years for qualifying coastal buildings, and every 10 years thereafter.
 Inspection scope, common findings, cure periods, and the unsafe-structure escalation.

 Miami-Dade fence permit guide: sizes, setbacks, materials, and what triggers a violation